 - Non-perishable bird treats

 You won’t need any food or water for short journeys.
-However, if your vet is a significant distance away from your home, you should regularly stop for water and bathroom breaks so that you can feed your parrot a few treats.
-Opt to hand-feed for one-to-one interaction, which will make your parrot feel more at ease.
+However, if your vet is a significant distance away from your home, you should regularly stop for water breaks.

 How Much Does It Cost To Take A Parrot To The Vet?

-Owning a parrot doesn’t have to cost a lot.
-In general, parrot ownership costs less than caring for a dog or cat, but the annual veterinary costs should be accounted for as a regular cost.
+Owning a parrot doesn’t have to cost a lot of money.
+In general, ownership costs less than caring for a dog or cat, but the annual veterinary costs should be accounted for as a regular cost.

 A standard parrot vet check-up usually costs around $85-$100 per visit.
 However, this only includes the examination.
-It doesn’t account for any treatments or tests that come as a result of the exam.
+It doesn’t account for any treatments or tests that arise as a result of the exam.

-Unforeseen vet costs can push this price right up.
-That’s why parrot insurance is a wise idea.
-Depending on the cover you choose, standard insurance prices range from $5-$30 a month and cover the cost of illness, injuries, accidents, and death.
+Unforeseen costs can add to the price.
+That’s why parrot insurance is recommended.
+Depending on the cover, standard insurance prices range from $5-$30 a month and cover the cost of illness, injuries, accidents, and death.

 Signs Your Parrot Needs A Vet